Edwin S. Leak

 Living Conditions on the 38th Parallel

-Edwin S. Leak describes living conditions on the 38th Parallel in post-war Korea.
-He elaborates about sleeping quarters and food provided.
-In addition, he explains improvements being made to improve the devastation caused by the war.
+Edwin S. Leak describes the living conditions on the 38th Parallel in post-war Korea, detailing the basic sleeping quarters and the food provided to soldiers.
+He notes the ongoing efforts to rebuild and improve the devastation left by the war.

 Share YouTube: